msrivastav13/mo-dx-plugin/README.md

   --p, --pathname=pathname                   (required) the file path of the vf component you want to save

 EXAMPLES
-  $ sfdx deploy:vfcomponent -p pathname // Default authorized org is used for the deploy
+  $ sfdx deploy:vfcomponent -p pathname // file path used to save the component to Salesforce.
 ```

 _See code: [src/commands/deploy/vfcomponent.ts](https://github.com/msrivastav13/mo-dx-plugin/blob/master/src/commands/deploy/vfcomponent.ts)_